FWGA Member Handbook

 Click for Casual Play HOSTESS SCHEDULE page.

 The calendar is the Casual Play Hostess schedule for the year.
 If you forget your hostess date, check the Casual Play Hostess Calendar.
-New members are not required to host the first year of membership.
+New members are not required to host the first six months of membership.

 How to Get Added to the Casual Play Groups

 After new members complete the New Member Questionnaire online.
 It is automatically routed to the Casual Play Chair.
 She will add the new members to the chosen casual play groups on Punchbowl.
-If a member wishes to be added to a group, they can also contact the Casual Play Coordinators listed at the bottom of the Casual Play Schedule page on the website.
+If a member wishes to be added to a group, they can SEND AN EMAIL to the Board Casual Play Director.

 How to Use Punchbowl